rocketshipapps/adblockfast/README.markdown

    enabling each extension, (2) clearing the browser’s cache before each trial, (3) loading the homepage of each of
    [Alexa’s top 10 news sites](https://www.alexa.com/topsites/category/Top/News)
-   over 3 trials, (4) recording the elapsed time reported by the [browser’s developer tools](https://developers.google.com/web/tools/chrome-devtools/) when the `load` event fired, and (5) calculating the mean time for each extension.
+   over 3 trials, (4) recording the elapsed time shown by the [browser’s developer tools](https://developers.google.com/web/tools/chrome-devtools/) when the `load` event fired, and (5) calculating the mean time for each extension.